Partnering to Change Lives

 Resources for You

 MHS has been successfully educating children from low-income backgrounds since 1909.
 Take advantage of our subject matter expertise and free resources for your team.
+Then, help us help more children by submitting professional referrals.

 Interested in learning more about MHS and the programs we offer our students?
-Inquire about scheduling an informational webinar, during which our admissions counselors share valuable information about our school and the application process.
+Inquire about scheduling an informational webinar, during which our admissions recruiters share valuable information about our school and the application process.

 MHS offers Professional Development Workshops throughout the year—at a location near you or on-campus at MHS—to share subject matter expertise.
 Many of these sessions qualify for Continuing Education Credits.
 Contact us to schedule a workshop on topics including: